UNINETTSigma2/documentation/jobs/monitoring.md

 ## Cancelling jobs and putting jobs on hold

-You can cancel running or pending (waiting) jobs with [scancel](https://slurm.schedmd.com/scancel.html):
+You can cancel running or pending (waiting) jobs with [scancel](https://slurm.schedmd.com/scancel.html).
+For instance:

     scancel JobId                # Cancel job with id JobId (as returned from sbatch) scancel --user=MyUsername    # Cancel all your jobs